gzhu725/Advent-2024/README.md

-All my solutions to this year's Advent of Code.
+All my solutions to the 2024 Advent of Code.

 To use the scripts, run
 ```